Gadabuursi: Roble Afdeb (Rooble Afdeeb)

 Roble Afdeb was a famous Somali warrior and poet from the North Western regions of Somaliland and Djibouti.
 Known to have pillaged and raided many Issa settlements.
 The poet and warrior is a legend in Somali history and was highly renowned for his bravery and gained fame not only through anti-colonialism and Islamic devotion but also clan rivalries.

 Ali Bu'ul (Cali Bucul)

 Ali Bu'ul was a famous Somali military leader and poet from the Western Somali regions, today within the borders of the Somali region of Ethiopia, known for his short lined poems (geeraar), compared to the long lines of gabay.
 Geeraar is traditionally recited on horseback during times of battle and war.
 Many of his most well known poems are still known today.
-He is also known to have battled the Somali religious leader named Mahamed Abdullah Hassan in poetry and coined the word Guulwade.
+He is also known to have battled the Somali religious leader named Mohammed Abdullah Hassan in poetry and coined the word Guulwade.
 Some of his famous works are Gammaan waa magac guud (Horse is a general term), Guulside (Victory-Bearer) and Amaan Faras (In Praise of My Horse).
 His poems were also written in the Gadabuursi Script.
 An extract of a geeraar, Amaan Faras, featured in the image below illustrates the work written in the script.